Jurisdictional Requirements for a Child in Nevada

 A Nevada court only has jurisdiction under specific situations when parents are seeking an initial custody arrangement:

-- When the child’s home state has been Nevada at the beginning of the custody proceedings or some point during the six months before the proceedings.
+- When the child’s home state has been Nevada at the beginning of the custody proceedings or at some point during the six months before the proceeding.

 - When one or both of the parents are still residing in the state of Nevada.